primitivefinance/portfolio/test/README.md

 #### Global

-- Postconditions:
 - Token balance of Hyper should be greater than or equal to the sum of the `balances` and `reserves` of the token.
 - For every pool, `reserves` of the pool's tokens should always be greater than the `getAmounts` output for the pool's entire liquidity.
 - The sum of liquidity in all pools must be equal to the sum of liquidity of every position.
-- Outside Runtime conditions:
-  - The `lock` variable must always return `2` outside of execution.
+- The `lock` variable must always return `1` outside of execution.
 - The `__account__.settled` variable must always return true outside of execution.
 - The `__account__.prepared` variable must always return false outside of execution.
 - The `__account__.warm` variable must always be an empty array outside of execution.
 - The `address(this).balance` value must always be zero outside of execution.

 #### Deposit